richafnu/Viva/Viva/learning/workday-create-raas-report.md

 1. Go to **Prompts**.

     1. Select **Populate Undefined Prompt Defaults**.
-This selection adds the start and ending prompt for the Modified date, which is defined in previous step.
+This selection adds the start and ending prompt for the Completion date, which is defined in previous step.

        :::image type="content" alt-text="Screenshot of the Workday self enrollment completion prompts." source="../media/learning/workday-self-enrollment-completion-prompts.png" lightbox="../media/learning/workday-self-enrollment-completion-prompts.png":::